DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 We also wanted to make sure that the tags did not confuse or distract users.

 We decided to test the design by creating a series of scenarios in the prototype.
 Each scenario asked the user to make a hiring decision about a teacher with a different set of status tags.

+The screenshots show the different scenarios which we tested.